Haiti gang leader threatens to kill kidnapped American missionaries | Law-Order

 "Leon Charles made me cry, gentlemen.
 When it was my turn, I cried my eyes out, and when I make you cry, I will make you cry tears of blood," he said.
 Haitian media outlet Le Nouvelliste on Thursday said that Charles had presented his resignation.
 A Haitian police spokesperson did not immediately respond to a request for comment.

 The White House said on Thursday it would do all it could to help the missionaries.
 "We will do everything that we can to help resolve the situation," said White House deputy press secretary Karine Jean-Pierre.
+A senior State Department official told reporters that the video was legitimate.

+"If you are a kidnapper, your job is to say those kind of things," the official said.
+"We need to work with our Haitian law enforcement partners and the families and the institutions to try and move this process forward to a safe resolution."
 KIDNAPPING EPIDEMIC

 Christian Aid Ministries said it was aware of the video but would not comment until the hostage negotiators determined that any such remarks would not jeopardize the well-being of the group.
 The 400 Mawozo began as small-time local thieves and rose to become one of Haiti's most feared gangs, controlling a swathe of countryside east of the capital Port-au-Prince, according to security experts.